 Why This Recipe Is Great:

-- You can make a big batch of delicious gluten free cookies with this mix.
+- This mix lets you make a big batch of delicious gluten-free cookies.

 - This is a great project to make with the kids.
 They can learn how to measure, make layers, etc.